What is the Mitral Valve?

 - The surgery team will remove the heart-lung machine.

-- The team will then sew or staple the incision in your skin back together.
+- The team will then stitch (suture) or staple the cut in your skin back together.

-- You will begin your recovery in the intensive care unit or a recovery room.
+- You'll begin your recovery in the intensive care unit or a recovery room.

 - When you wake up, you might feel confused at first.
 You might wake up a couple of hours after the surgery, or a little later.